emersion/hydroxide/README.md

 ## How does it work?

-hydroxide is a server that translates standard protocols (SMTP, IMAP, CardDAV) into ProtonMail API requests.
+hydroxide is a server that translates standard protocols (SMTP, IMAP, CardDAV, CalDAV) into ProtonMail API requests.
 It allows you to use your preferred e-mail clients and `git-send-email` with ProtonMail.